-The colors and graphics spread through the Ram R/T-based interior, featuring black and Drone Yellow leather sport mesh seats with two-tone yellow/light-grey stitching.
-“Rumble Bee” lettering and Ram logos adorn chairs, floor mats and door bolsters.
-The interior center-piece is an actual amber-encased bee mounted into the 8-speed rotary shifter knob that lights up to expose a honeycomb pattern background.
+The color and graphics theme were spread throughout the Ram R/T-based interior, featuring Black and Drone Yellow leather sport mesh seats with two-tone yellow/light-grey stitching.
+“Rumble Bee” lettering and RAM logos were placed on the side of the seats, floor mats, and door bolsters.
+The interior centerpiece was an actual amber-encased yellow jacket bee mounted into the 8-speed rotary shift knob that lit up to expose a honeycomb pattern background.

-Rumble Bee Concept Photo Gallery:
+2013 Ram 1500 Rumble Bee Concept Image Gallery: